WinterWolfVN/RotatingartLauncher/README.md

 **Rotating Art Launcher** is an Android application that lets you run .NET-based desktop games on mobile devices.<br/>
 Supports FNA/XNA framework games and mod loaders like tModLoader, SMAPI, and Everest.

+⚠️Warning⚠️: This is a modified version for Android 7.1+

 </div>

 ---